About Us

 Training and Education

 A fundamental goal of CART is to ensure that the scientific knowledge gained about ASD is disseminated to the community.
-One of the training programs offered is the UCLA CAN REACH Training Program, led by Amanda Gulsrud, PhD and founded by Stephanny Freeman, PhD and Tanya Paparella, PhD, provides cutting edge empirically driven information, training, and resources on ASD to community professionals and parents to enhance the lives of individuals and families affected by ASD.
+The UCLA CAN REACH Training Program, led by Amanda Gulsrud, PhD and founded by Stephanny Freeman, PhD and Tanya Paparella, PhD, provides cutting edge empirically driven information, training, and resources on ASD to community professionals and parents to enhance the lives of individuals and families affected by ASD.

 Advocacy